-National Tourism Organization of Ukraine and World Tourism Network invites Public to an urgent Zoom Q&A
+National Tourism Organization of Ukraine and World Tourism Network Invites Public to an Urgent Zoom Q&A

 Popular destinations in the country like the capital Kyiv and the coast town Odesa are calm and enjoyable.

 Troubled areas affected by the war with Russia are located in the southeast of the country, very far from the capital.
-Occasional demonstrations may take place in the main urban centers across the country and foreigners are advised to stay clear of these events.
+Occasional demonstrations may take place in the main urban centers across the country, and foreigners are advised to stay clear of these events.

 In Kyiv, most protests take place in Maydan Nezalezhnosti (Independence Square) and government buildings such as the Verkhovna Rada (parliament building) and the National Bank of Ukraine.

-Petty crime like pickpocketing may occur but the risk level is comparable to that of most tourist destinations around the world and can be minimized by following common sense.
+Petty crime like pickpocketing may occur, but the risk level is comparable to that of most tourist destinations around the world and can be minimized by following common sense.

-Public transport in major cities is punctual and reliable while road conditions in rural areas can be poor and visibility limited.
+Public transport in major cities is punctual and reliable, while road conditions in rural areas can be poor and visibility limited.

 International tourists should avoid all travel to Crimea.
 This includes transiting through the airports in Sevastopol and Simferopol.